 Benefits Description You pay Organ/tissue transplants (cont.)
-Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
-You are a recipient when you surgically receive a body organ(s) transplant.
-You are a donor when you surgically donate a body organ(s) for transplant surgery.
-Transplant surgery means transfer of a body organ(s) from the donor to the recipient.
 Note: The Plan has special arrangements with facilities (Centers of Excellence) to provide services for tissue and organ transplants (see page 61).
 The network was designed to give you an opportunity to access providers that demonstrate high quality medical care for transplant patients.
 We also may assist you and one family member or caregiver with travel and lodging arrangements if you use one of our Centers of Excellence.
 Your physician can coordinate arrangements by calling a case manager in the Plan's Medical Management Department at 1-800-593-2354.
 For additional information regarding the transplant network, please call this number.
-Not covered: Plan-designated transplant network (see Centers of Excellence page 61) for organ/tissue transplant facility: 10% of the Plan allowance (No deductible) PPO: 20% of the Plan allowance (No deductible) subject to a maximum payable of \$400,000 per transplant (no catastrophic coverage) Non-PPO: 100% of all charges (no catastrophic coverage) Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Donor screening tests and donor search expenses, except those performed for the actual donor Services or supplies for, or related to, surgical transplant procedures for artificial or human organ transplants not listed as covered Transplants not listed as covered Services or supplies for, or related to, surgical transplant procedures performed at non-PPO facilities Anesthesia Professional services provided in: PPO: 10% of the Plan allowance (No deductible) Hospital (inpatient) Non-PPO: 30% of the Plan allowance and any Hospital outpatient department difference between our allowance and the billed Skilled nursing facility amount (No deductible) Ambulatory surgical centerOffice Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Note: Anesthesia rendered by a dentist only in relation to covered oral and maxillofacial surgery is also covered (see Oral and maxillofacial surgery this Section).
+Plan-designated transplant network (see Centers of Excellence page 61) for organ/tissue transplant facility: 10% of the Plan allowance (No deductible) PPO: 20% of the Plan allowance (No deductible) subject to a maximum payable of \$400,000 per transplant (no catastrophic coverage) Non-PPO: 100% of all charges (no catastrophic coverage) Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Not covered: All charges • Donor screening tests and donor search expenses, except those performed for the actual donor • Services or supplies for, or related to, surgical transplant procedures for artificial or human organ transplants not listed as covered • Transplants not listed as covered • Services or supplies for, or related to, surgical transplant procedures performed at non-PPO facilities Anesthesia Professional services provided in: PPO: 10% of the Plan allowance (No Hospital (inpatient) deductible) Hospital outpatient department Non-PPO: 30% of the Plan allowance and any Skilled nursing facility difference between our allowance and the billed amount (No deductible) Ambulatory surgical center • Office Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Note: Anesthesia rendered by a dentist only in relation to covered oral and maxillofacial surgery is also covered (see Oral and maxillofacial surgery this Section).